 If you love Art Walks, you can still experience a Virtual Art Walk hosted by Downtown Bellingham.
 Beginning April 3, from 4 p.m. to 8 p.m, the public can scroll through posts with the hashtag #virtualbhamartwalk on Facebook and Instagram to shop for art and products available for purchase from local makers and retailers.
 Purchases can be made directly with the artist through their preferred platform or on the retailer’s websites.

 A new campaign is forming now, Whatcom Art Project with more than 30 Bellingham and Whatcom County nonprofits and organizations.
 The campaign will offer interactive tours, classes, videos, narratives, performances and other arts experiences, all online and accessible.
 Artists, musicians, and performers are coming together to create a community that preserves the arts by partaking in them from home, visually connecting the various art sites throughout Whatcom County to allow us all to continue in connection and engagement.
 While apart, we can still be engaged and connected.

 You’ll have free and regular access to a variety of content to satisfy your thirst for the arts while you’re at home.
 Check out our Whatcom Art Project page to see what they have planned and scheduled!

 Even though universities and many businesses are closed, you can still explore the outdoor art collections in several locations in Bellingham.
-At your own pace and with social distancing in mind, you can use your phone to access information about art collections on the Western Washington University campus, in Big Rock Garden Park and on downtown Bellingham sidewalks.
+At your own pace and with social distancing in mind, you can use your phone to access information about art collections on the Western Washington University campus, Big Rock Garden Park and downtown Bellingham sidewalks.
 The pieces vary widely in scale, medium and meaning.
 Your family can get time outside while also discussing and learning about the art that beautifies and enhances these public spaces.